Margaret Atwood returns us to Gilead in 'The Testaments'

 Just months shy of her 80th birthday, the longtime Toronto resident has otherwise never been more noticed.
 She has written the year's most anticipated novel, "The Testaments," the sequel to her classic "The Handmaid's Tale" and a Booker Prize finalist.
 Its contents were so guarded over the summer that early review copies were sent under a different title for fear of their being stolen.

 In December, Atwood will be honored in New York by the Center for Fiction, which has given its first ever On Screen Award to her and to Hulu executives for the Emmy-winning adaptation of "The Handmaid's Tale."
-Hulu and MGM are now planning a series based on "The Testaments."
+Hulu and MGM are now planning a series based on "The Testaments," which comes out Sept.
+10.

 Atwood is a literary writer who tries not to act like one, taking mock umbrage — "Of course.
 What do you take me for?" — when asked if she has read "The Hunger Games."
 She even apologizes for being "too erudite," although she can no more avoid being erudite than she can avoid speaking at all.
 Whatever the subject — Victorian literature, resistance movements, "Game of Thrones" — she is not only knowledgeable, but interesting — interesting and funny, interesting and incisive.
 Her voice, like her writing, is level and pointed, with the slightest inflection turning the mood toward irony, scandal or foreboding.